 Kyphoplasty, or Balloon Kyphoplasty, is a minimally invasive surgical procedure – that does not require surgical incision – commonly used for compression fractures in the spine caused by weakened bones.
 This spinal procedure stabilizes the compression fracture.

 When is Kyphoplasty recommended?

-The most common causes of a vertebral compression fracture are trauma such as a fall, motor vehicle accident; or bone diseases such as osteoporosis and certain types of cancer.
-Usually, there is severe pain associated with a vertebral compression fracture or, sometimes, no symptoms at all.
+The most common causes of a vertebral compression fracture are trauma such as a fall, motor vehicle accident, or bone diseases such as osteoporosis and certain types of cancer.
+Severe pain associated with a vertebral compression fracture is normal.
+However, sometimes there are no symptoms at all.
 Compression fractures can also result in a progressive spinal deformity.
 For example, when multiple compression fractures occur, it causes Kyphosis or dowager’s hump.

 - Alleviate or reduce pain

 - Improve spine mobility